 • Some policies include the possibility of receiving dividends.

 • Non-forfeiture options allow the policy holder to retain some benefits even if unable to pay the premium.

 • There are guarantees which last for the life of the contract if premiums are paid.

 • The amount and frequency of premium payments is flexible although there are certain requirements.

 • There is also flexibility in the amount of the death benefit, but it is subject to rules requiring the policy to maintain its status as insurance.

 • You have the ability to take partial withdrawals from the cash value of the account.

 • In most contracts there are guarantees which, if premiums are paid, will last for the length of the contract.

 A beneficiary is the person or entity you name to receive your death benefit.
 Beneficiaries are often spouses, children and other family members, but you can name a friend or even a charity.
 Usually you name a secondary or contingent beneficiary to be next in line to receive your benefit if your first beneficiary dies before you.

-If you feel life insurance may fit situation; consulting with a trusted independent Safe Money Advisor may make product selection and the accomplishment of your goals a much easier process.
+If you believe life insurance may fit your situation, consulting with a knowledgeable, independent Safe Money Advisor may help with your decision-making.
+Call us at 877.GROW.SAFE (877.476.9723) for immediate support!